Public Speaking Tips: How to Craft an Engaging and Memorable Speech

 Make Your Audience Feel Seen and Understood

-The most powerful moments in a speech are when the audience truly connects with your words.
-These are the Eyes Light Up moments, when listeners nod, smile, or lean forward because your message resonates personally.
+The most powerful moments in a speech are when the audience genuinely connects with what you are saying.
+These are the Eyes Light Up moments, when people nod, smile or lean in because the message has landed personally.

 Key Principles for Designing an Engaging Speech